Polymer-Agent: Large Language Model Agent for Polymer Design: Supplementary Work

 Examples of prompts in \ref{fig:Terminal_output_1} for generating and using all the tools of the MCP servers are provided below.
 Users can use the same prompt template to generate valid results, as designed by the authors.

-Prompts in \ref{fig:Terminal_output_2} for generating and using all the tools for targeting single property optimization in PolyAgent.
+Prompts in \ref{fig:Terminal_output_2} for generating and using all the tools for targeting single property optimization in Polymer-Agent.

-For further validation of the agent output, we tested the prompts with the specified tools \ref{fig:Terminal_output_3} to generate a SMILES and validate the output.
-The same SMILES is then compared with the prediction from articles with open source models, Molecular dynamics, and other techniques in the result section.
+For further validation of the agent's output, we tested the prompts using the specified tools \ref{fig:Terminal_output_3} to generate SMILES and validate the output.
+The same SMILES is then compared with predictions from articles using open-source models, Molecular dynamics, and other techniques in the results section.

 The results mention a user search for a dielectric constant with 3-3.5.
-The below terminal output\ref{fig:Terminal_output_4} shows the final one shot reply and related structures drawn with rdkit library, as image generation is not a part of PolyAgent yet.
+The below terminal output\ref{fig:Terminal_output_4} shows the final one shot reply and related structures drawn with rdkit library, as image generation is not a part of Polymer-Agent yet.